petesimple/3CS/README.md

 - Built and tested with Chrome, Safari, and Edge
 - Ideal for use at physical air hockey tables
 - Optimized for iPad and mobile screens
+- **New in 1.3:** Swap Players button, larger names with line wrapping

 ## 📣 Feedback Welcome